Financial Aid FAQs

 As a graduate student (i.e. graduate, doctoral, professional) am I eligible for federal student aid?

 If a FAFSA is completed and no flags (i.e. no default, citizenship, etc issues) cited, graduate students are typically eligible for up to $20,500 in an unsubsidized federal student loan per academic year.
 If credit approved, graduate students can also be eligible for a graduate PLUS federal student loan for up to 'cost of attendance' per academic year.
 At the graduate level, federal government only offers student loans, no grants.
-Prospective graduate students with prior federal student loans of $200,000+ will be reviewed by SMC financial aid committee on a case by case basis to determine usage of federal student loans for an SMC graduate program.
+Prospective graduate students with prior federal student loans may be reviewed by SMC financial aid office on a case by case basis to determine usage of federal student loans for an SMC graduate program.
 This review may include documentation from student to support ability to repay federal student loan debt and avoid default.

 What can we do if my parents are unable to meet the net cost?